Dalat Palace GC (Doi Cu GC) originated in 1922 when French Administrators built what is today known as The Dalat Palace Luxury Hotel.

 - the short dogleg par 4 third hole, with the green set well below the main fairway

 - the very tight par 5 sixth hole with OOB right and water on the left.
-The landing area for the drive is tight and even tighter for the second!
+The landing area for the drive is tight and it is even tighter for the second shot!

-- the uphill par 4 seventh hole with diagonally water carry for the brave, and alternate fairways either side of the water
+- the uphill par 4 seventh hole with diagonal water carry for the brave, and alternate fairways either side of the water

 - the picture perfect par 4 sixteenth hole with water carry to the elevated green, and perfect ‘Augusta like’ setting

 When we visited Dalat Palace GC in May there had been no rain for several days, but the bent grass greens were just a little heavy, and the fairways would have to have been the longest I have ever played on- for a world class course.